Hoi Nam Gai Fan

 (Singaporean Hainanese chicken rice)

-To make chicken rice, you first gently poach a whole chicken, then chop it into bite-sized pieces.
-Finally, you use the resulting broth to make both flavorful rice and and a nourishing soup.
+To make chicken rice, you first gently poach a whole chicken and chop it into bite-sized pieces.
+Then you use the poaching broth to make both flavorful rice and and a nourishing soup.

 Chicken rice is usually served with one or more accompanying sauces.
 Stir up a chili-garlic sauce to give a bracing foil to the mellow savor of the chicken.
 Other common condiments include fresh ginger sauce, soy sauce or kecap manis.